(c) 2024 PillSync.com

 Major Depressive Disorder

-Safety and effectiveness of brexpiprazole in pediatric patients with major depressive disorder have not been established.
+The safety and effectiveness of brexpiprazole for treatment of major depressive disorder have not been established in pediatric patients.
 Antidepressants increased the risk of suicidal thoughts and behaviors in pediatric patients [see Boxed Warning, Warnings and Precautions (5.2)].

 Pediatric use information is approved for Otsuka Pharmaceutical Company, Ltd.’s Rexulti® (brexpiprazole) tablets.
 However, due to Otsuka Pharmaceutical Company, LTD.’s marketing exclusivity rights, this drug product is not labeled with that information.